-PCIe cables are used primarily to provide power to the installed graphics cards and other large and power hungry expansion cards.
+PCIe cables power the installed graphics cards and other large, power-hungry expansion cards.
 PCIe cables connect directly from the Power Supply Unit to the installed PCIe Expansion Card; Graphics Card.

 A typical PCIe x16 slot on which you install the graphics card supplies 75 watts of power.
 This is not nearly sufficient for many mid to high-end graphics cards.

-In order to cater to the power requirement of such large and demanding cards, PCIe cables are used.
-In the text below, we explore what are PCIe cables used for in detail, how they connect and what their uses are.
+PCIe cables cater to the power requirement of such large and demanding cards.
+In the text below, we explore what PCIe cables are used for in detail, how they connect, and their uses.

-While most of the expansion cards like a network adapter, sound card, video capture card etc, do not require PCIe cables – as they get sufficient power from the slot itself – graphics cards, on the other hand, require extra power directly supplied from the PSU.
+While most expansion cards like network adapters, sound cards, video capture cards, etc., do not require PCIe cables – as they get sufficient power from the slot itself – graphics cards, on the other hand, require extra power directly supplied from the PSU.

-Depending upon the installed card you have, you may require a single, all the way to three or more PCIe power cables.
+Depending upon your installed card, you may require a single, all the way to three or more PCIe power cables.

 What Are PCIe Cables Used For?

-So as mentioned earlier, PCIe cables are used to connect power hungry devices like a graphics card to a Power Supply Unit.
+So as mentioned earlier, PCIe cables connect power-hungry devices like graphics cards to a Power Supply Unit.

 For most PCIe expansion cards, the power provided by the PCIe slot itself suffices.
-However, for demanding cards like graphics cards, the 75 watts provided by the PCIe x16 slot is not sufficient.
+However, the 75 watts provided by the PCIe x16 slot is insufficient for demanding cards like graphics cards.

-It is worth noting here that only the medium to high end graphics cards have a need for PCIe cables to provide them with extra power.
+It is worth noting that only medium to high-end graphics cards needs PCIe cables to provide extra power.

 Some Graphics Cards Do Not Require Power Cables

-Many low end dedicated cards do not need to be connected to a PCIe cable.
+Many low-end dedicated cards are not connected to a PCIe cable.